 All they want is just enough access to distract you, confuse you, or shake the confidence you’ve built since they left.

-But most of the time, it’s about control.
+Sometimes it’s jealousy… sometimes it’s a bruised ego… but most of the time, it’s strictly about control.

 He misses the version of you that was fully focused on him—the one who gave him all your time, energy, and emotional attention.